This post may contain affiliate links. Please read our disclosure policy.

 - Add in beer and stir to remove any brown bits from bottom.
 Let the beer reduce by half as it de-glazes the pan.

-- Add in all other ingredients except kidney and black beans.
+- Add in all other ingredients except kidney, black beans and tomato paste.
 Place a heat diffuser between the pot and stovetop heat.
 (Using a heat diffuser will help prevent any burning on the bottom of the pot.)
 Stir to combine and simmer for 90 minutes, stirring occasionally.

 - As the chili cooks, ladle off fat that floats to the top and discard.
 Keep doing this about every 30 minutes.